dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Unlocking coins on parent/child is called a 'deposit'

 The economy of sidechains can get very complicated so we stick to the following rules:
-- A tree chain structure - a parent chain with sidechains that are children of that parent, sidechain can also have children of thier own, transfers are only allowed between parent and child.
+- A tree chain structure - a parent chain with sidechains that are children of that parent, sidechain can also have children of their own, transfers are only allowed between parent and child.
 - Transfers from parent are locked to the sidechain they where sent to (i.e the locked coins can only be unlocked with transfers back from the chain they where sent to)
 - Chains that want to allow one way withdraw pegs can enable locking coins to a sidechian that was not voted (this is only for withdraw a deposit must have a sucessfuly voted chain)